JoyMonteiro/bharatsim-tutorial/source/frameworkbasics-inputoutput.rst

     graphData

-.. hint:: In scala, the last line of a function is treated as a return, and so this is valid syntax.
+.. hint:: In `Scala`, the last line of a function is treated as a return, and so this is valid syntax.

 Putting it all together, our user-defined ``myCsvDataExtractor`` function is